The Clear Advantages of Near Net Shape (NNS) Casting of Expendable Refractories

 NNS Blog Article Image 1

-Left: Shows off-Center Machining.
+Left: Shows off-center machining.
 Right: Plunger in a jig showing the result of an off-center plunger shank.

 Repeatability

-Blistering Tendency
+No Blistering Tendency

 Structural Integrity